The Top 100 Foods High In Polyphenols

 4. Cocoa Powder (3.448 mg per 100g)

-Cocoa contains a whole host of polyphenolic compounds which include flavonoid, phenolic acid, and other groups (4).
+Within cocoa, a wide array of polyphenolic compounds are present, including flavonoids, phenolic acids, and other groups (4).

-Interestingly, controlled trials suggest that the compounds in cocoa may potentially help to protect against age-related diseases such as cardiovascular heart disease and dementia.
-This may be due to the polyphenols having a positive impact on blood pressure and insulin sensitivity (5, 6).
+Notably, controlled trials indicate that the compounds in cocoa may potentially help to protect against age-related diseases such as cardiovascular heart disease and dementia.
+This protective effects may be due to the polyphenols having a positive influence on controlling blood pressure, oxidative damage, and insulin sensitivity (5, 6).

-Cocoa has an incredibly bitter taste, so people tend to consume it with sugar.
+Cocoa has an incredibly bitter taste, so people tend to consume it with sugar in some form of chocolate.

 5. Mexican Oregano (2,319 mg per 100g)